Rambanapasi/Much-Ado-Dividends/Thesis/README.md

 ## Approach

-To evaluate these portfolios, I will systematic portolios which falls under passive equity portfolio constrcution.
+To evaluate these portfolios, I will systematic portfolios which falls under passive equity portfolio construction.
 Passive equity investment offers transparent, investable and a rules-based approach, avoiding the need to identify mispriced securities commonly associated with active portfolio construction.
 Before we build our own portfolios I will compare performance indexes against their benchmarks across the globally.

-I will present this in tabular form showing a comparison between index and benchmark.
+-   I will present this in tabular form showing a comparison between index and benchmark.

-After this I will build global dividend portfolios by sector and assess whether there performance offers superior excess return over the generic geographical option that we often see practitioners construct.
+-   I will build global dividend portfolios by jurisdiction and assess relative performnace relative to benchmark offered by MSCI, S&P and Russel.

+-   So the plan is simple.
+Use dividend yield and dividend growth per share as signals.
+Construct geographical specific portfolios and analyze

 # Instruments

+The global dividend portfolios considered in the table below are sourced from various literature from a practitioner perspective.
+They represent stylized portfolio constructed from respective market indexes.

 | Index Ticker      | Index Name                   | Benchmark                                                       | Ticker         | Description                                                                                                                                                                                                                                                                                                                                                                              |
 |:---|:----|:---------|:--|:--------------------------------------------------|